ashtonsouthwick/DSPS_ASouthwick/HW5/README.md

 DSPS Homework 5:

-Contributors: Ashton Southwick with some assistance from ChatGPT
+Contributors: Ashton Southwick with some assistance from ChatGPT (more info on my usage and prompts in text cells)